cwahlmann/vz200-remake/en/README.md

 ![Prototyp](../images/vz200-teaser.jpg "VZ200 - 70%")

-# whats waiting for you:
+# what's waiting for you:

 * design- und printdata for ...